shihweichieh2023/IVcurve_tester/HARDWARE.md

 =================================

 ## Overview
 This I-V curve analyzer is designed for characterizing low-power energy sources using an ESP32-S3 Mini board.
 It uses a multiplexer to switch between different load resistors and can optionally use a MOSFET for additional low-resistance measurements.
+A voltage divider is implemented to ensure the input voltage stays within the ESP32's ADC range (0-3.3V), allowing measurement of higher voltage sources while maintaining accuracy.

 ## Block Diagram
 ```ascii